 where in Eq.~(\ref{eq:Kconv}) we have written the equation for the entire matrix instead of a specific element as in Eq.~(\ref{eq:conv_mixup}).
 Here, $\f_\lambda^\ell \in \mathbb{R}^{P S_{\ell}}$ denotes a single feature vector, i.e.\ the $\lambda^\text{th}$ column of $\Fell$.
 From this perspective, $\Co(\cdot)$ (Eq.~\ref{eq:conv_mixup}) can be viewed as the kernelised version of the convolution operation.

 \textbf{Sparse convolutional DKMs.} Computing the full kernel for all training images is intractable in the full-rank case.
 For example, CIFAR-10 has $50\,000$ training images of size $32 \times 32$, so we would need to invert a kernel matrix with $50\, 000 \cdot 32 \cdot 32 = 51\,200\,000$ rows and columns.
-Hence, we need to develop a more efficient scheme.
-Following \citet{dkm}, we consider a sparse DKM, involving inducing points.
+Hence, we need a more efficient scheme.
+Following \citet{dkm}, we consider a sparse inducing point DKM.
 However, inducing points usually live in the same space as datapoints.
-Here, datapoints are images, and if we take inducing points as images, we would end up with $\G^{\ell}_\text{ii} \in \mathbb R^{S_{\ell}P_\text{i} \times S_{\ell}P_\text{i}}$.
+If we take inducing points as images, we end up with $\G^{\ell}_\text{ii} \in \mathbb R^{S_{\ell}P_\text{i} \times S_{\ell}P_\text{i}}$.
 This is still intractable, even for a small number of images.
 For CIFAR-10, $S=32 \cdot 32=1024$, so with as few as $P_\text{i}=10$ inducing points, $\G_\text{ii}^\ell$ is a $10,240 \times 10,240$ matrix, which is impractical to invert.
 Hence we resort to inter-domain inducing points.
-However, we cannot use the usual inducing patch scheme \citep{vanderwilk2017convgp}, as it requires us to have access to test/train feature patches at intermediate layers, but we only have Gram matrices.
+However, we cannot use the usual inducing patch scheme \citep{vanderwilk2017convgp}, as it requires access to test/train feature patches at intermediate layers, but we only have Gram matrices.

 Therefore we propose a new scheme where the inducing points do not have image-like spatial structure.
 In particular, the Gram matrix blocks have sizes $\G_\text{ii}^\ell \in \mathbb{R}^{P_\text{i}^\ell \times P_\text{i}^\ell}$, $\G_\text{it}^\ell \in \mathbb{R}^{P_\text{i}^\ell \times S_{\ell} P_\text{t}}$ and $\G_\text{tt}^\ell \in \mathbb{R}^{S_{\ell} P_\text{t} \times S_{\ell} P_\text{t}}$, so that the full Gram matrices are $\Gell \in \mathbb{R}^{(P_\text{i}^\ell + S_{\ell} P_\text{t}) \times (P_\text{i}^\ell + S_{\ell} P_\text{t})}$, with one row/column for each inducing point, and an additional row/column for each location in each of the train/test images.
 Note that $P^\ell_\text{i}$ will be able to vary by layer in our inducing-point scheme.
 All kernel/Gram matrix like objects (specifically, the outputs of $\Co(\cdot)$ and $\Ch(\cdot)$) have this same structure.